qkzk/fm/development.md

   - [x] FIX: entering a previewed tree doesn't update the right preview
   - [ ] refactor: duplication in status to please the borrow checker
   - [ ] other actions ?
-- [ ] BUG: in tree mode, deleting a directory crashes.
+- [x] FIX: in tree mode, deleting a directory crashes.
+In any display mode, renaming/moving/deleting the "root" node is prevented.

 - **NO MORE FEATURES** it's enough for v0.2.1